 Best Harmonica Player: Paul Jones

-Veteran British bluesman Paul Jones began his career blowing the harp behind the legendary Alexis Korner before joining Manfred Mann as the band's singer for much of the 1960s.
-During the ensuing years, Jones has pursued acting with some success on both the stage and screen; re-embraced his blues roots with the Blues Band during the 1980s; and released an acclaimed solo album, Starting All Over Again, in 2009.
+Veteran British bluesman Paul Jones began his career blowing the harp behind the legendary "Father of British Blues," Alexis Korner, before joining Manfred Mann as the band's singer for much of its 1960s hitmaking era.
+Jones returned to his blues roots with the Blues Band during the 1980s, and released an acclaimed solo "comeback" album, Starting All Over Again, in 2009.
 This is his second "Best Harmonica Player" award.
 Jones is also a popular radio deejay, taking the "Best Blues Broadcaster" award for his BBC Radio Two program, and he was honored this year with a "Lifetime Achievement Award" for his contributions to British blues over the past five decades.

-We've written about blues guitar maestro Matt Schofield before, his 2009 album Heads, Tails & Aces a brilliant example of guitar-driven British blues-rock, but his 2011 release Anything But Time served as a brilliant introduction to the talented guitarist for U.S. audiences.
+Matt Schofield's 2009 album Heads, Tails & Aces was a brilliant example of guitar-driven British blues-rock, but his 2011 release Anything But Time served as a brilliant introduction to the talented guitarist for U.S. audiences.
 Influenced by folks like B.B.
 King and Stevie Ray Vaughan, Schofield has forged a style that is entirely his own, bringing both King's jazzy elegance and Vaughan's raw electric blues style to his distinctive sound.
-Britain's Guitar & Bass Magazine voted him one of the "Top Ten British Blues Guitarists of Al Time," ranking Schofield alongside such legends as Eric Clapton and Peter Green.
-Already a star in his homeland, Schofield is on the brink of a major U.S. breakthrough.
+Schofield's second straight "Best Blues Guitarist" award has earned him a well-deserved reputation as Britain's leading blues guitarist.

 Best Bass Player: Andy Graham

-Graham has been a part of the Ian Siegal Band for ten years now, his hearty bass lines driving the band's lively rhythms and earning the talented instrumentalist his second "Best Bass Player" award.
+Andy Graham has been a part of the Ian Siegal Band for ten years now, his hearty bass lines driving the band's lively rhythms and earning the talented instrumentalist his second "Best Bass Player" award.

 Best Keyboard Player: Jonny Henderson